acnalesso/optimus_prime/README.md

 ## Default configuration
   * localhost:7003 -> TEST default endpoint
   * returns 200 status code for GET,POST
+  * Runs on a single thread
+  * If multi_threaded is true the default thread pool size is 16
   * sets content-type to text
   * wait_for is 3 seconds
   * Returns empty body when status_code is 404/500